VigneshNk/Maze_Visualizer/README.md

         - Explores positions in maze at current depth level from start position, before moving on to positions at next depth level.

-Dijkstra's Algorithm

-        - Calculates cost of each move using distance from start node to to prioritize nodes within radius of path to destination.

 A Star Pathfinding

         - Calculates cost of each move using heuristics to find shortest path in optimal time.